Community Benefits for the South Boston Neighborhood

 - Affordable units constructed on site:

-- Sixteen percent of total rental units will be income and rent restricted, including 13% affordable units at 70% of the area median income (AMI) and an additional 3% middle-income units at 130% AMI.
+- 16% of total rental units will be income and rent restricted, including 13% affordable units at 70% of the area median income (AMI) and an additional 3% middle-income units at 130% AMI.

-- An estimated $7.3 million in linkage payments for creation of off-site affordable housing.
+- Estimated $9.8 million in linkage payments for creation of off-site affordable housing (2021 linkage fees).